spointeau/libsequence/README.md

 **c:\>** *cd path\to\libsequence*

-create a build folder in the libsequence directory **c:\path\to\libsequence>** *mkdir build* <br />
+create a build folder in the libsequence directory <br />
+**c:\path\to\libsequence>** *mkdir build* <br />
 **c:\path\to\libsequence>** *cd build* <br />